bglasford1/AgcBlockIIComputer/README.md

 This project extends the work of Ronald Burkey who has created an extensive collection of NASA documents, original source code, an assembler and a software based simulator.
-This project also extends the work of John Pultorak who created a physical implementation of the AGC Block I using TTL chips.
+This project also extends the work of John Pultorak who created a physical implementation of the AGC Block I computer using TTL chips.
 There are other AGC Block II projects using either VHDL or 3-input XOR chips.
 As far I as
 I can tell, this is the only project to implement an AGC Block II using TTL chips.

 The overall steps include